AlphaBravo7777/CS50_ProblemSets/pset3/fifteen/README.md

     make fifteen
     ./fifteen n

-Test the game with the dimension of the field 3:
+Test the game with the dimension of the field 3 with moves from file '3x3turns.txt':

     make fifteen
     ./fifteen 3 < 3x3turns.txt